 - If possible, avoid flying to your destination.

-Niagara Falls Christmas Market starts on the 11th November and ends on the 17th December 2023.
+Niagara Falls Christmas Market likely starts on the 11th November and ends on the 17th December 2023.

 The Christmas markets in Niagara Falls are held at Queen Street, Downtown Niagara Falls.
 Starting at Buckley Avenue and ending at Ontario Avenue.